haribharadwaj/protocols/EEG.md

 10. Escort the subject into the sound booth and attach the electrodes in the appropriate slots on the amplifier.
+    **IMPORTANT**: Make sure you are orienting the electrode connector appropriately when connecting to the slot on the amp.
+The connector is trapezoidal in shape and *not* rectangular and cannot be flipped.
+    If we force it in with the wrong orientation, both the amp and electrode bundle would be damaged leading to costs and significant downtime.
     Below is what a 96-channel setup might look like.

 ![Wrap the CMS-DRL around the rest and secure using velcro](bundle.jpg)